TattiQ/kafka-tutorial/kafka1.md

 producer = new KafkaProducer<String, String>(kafkaProps);
 ```

+Kafka brokers expect byte arrays as keys and values of messages.
 key.serializer + value.serializer ->  the producer will use this class to serialize the key and value object to a byte array.